Proposals for new Australian states: Colonial period

-(Van Diemen's Land, later known as Tasmania, was to be preserved in its then current form.)
+In 1838, British Army officer James Vetch proposed a major reorganisation of the colonial borders in the Journal of the Royal Geographical Society.
 These proposed colonies were geometric divisions of the continent, and did not take into account soil fertility, aridity or population.
 This meant that central and western Australia were divided into several states, despite their low populations both then and now.

 For several months in 1846, a Colony of North Australia technically existed, with its capital at Gladstone.
 The short-lived colony officially included most of the future Queensland (except Brisbane and surrounding areas) and the future Northern Territory.
 Between the time it was gazetted, in February 1846 and the time it was officially cancelled, that December, the area of the new colony continued to be controlled by the government of New South Wales; at no point did a separate colonial administration of North Australia take control of it.

 There was also a proposal in 1857 for the "Seven United Provinces of Eastern Australia" with separate provinces of Flinders Land, Leicharts (sic) Land (taken from the name of Ludwig Leichhardt) and Cooks Land in modern day Queensland (also named from James Cook).

+20th century

+New statism was a major political force in Australia during the interwar period, calling for the creation of multiple new states in New South Wales and Queensland.
+Its popularity coincided with the emergence of the Country Party as a national party advocating decentralisation and promotion of new states as part of more general reform of Australia's federal structure, rather than as isolated movements for individual new states.

+In 1924, following lobbying from the Country Party-aligned Progressives led by Michael Bruxner, New South Wales premier George Fuller appointed a royal commission into new states.
+The New States Royal Commission of Inquiry, led by John Cohen and known as the Cohen Royal Commission, examined proposals for new states in the Monaro, New England and the Riverina.
+Its report delivered in 1925 concluded that the proposed new states would be not financially feasible and that the benefits of decentralisation could be delivered by the existing state government.